mit-6861/MIT-6861.github.io/_pages/project.md

 ### GOLD STANDARD
 The top NLP research conferences are:
 - ACL
-- NAACL (the North American version of ACL)
+- NAACL (the North American-located version of ACL)
+- EACL (the European-located version of ACL)
 - EMNLP
 - COLING
-- AAAI/ICLR/ICML (these concern AI/ML in general, but some NLP papers are accepted)
+- AAAI, ICLR, and ICML (these concern AI/ML in general, but some NLP papers are accepted)

 All published works from these conferences are made available to the public for free.
-Simply search for any year's "accepted papers" (e.g., `ACL 2022 accepted papers`).
+Simply search for any year's "accepted papers" (e.g., `ACL 2023 accepted papers`).
 Again, the field moves incredibly fast, so papers' results/models from > 5 years tend to be significantly less relevant.
 However, it is important to be aware of the full history of the problem, including past approaches from > 5 years ago.

 ## GUIDANCE
 In this course, we aim to provide as much structure and guidance as possible so as to help each student gain high-quality, directed (not aimless) experience with NLP research.
 Toward this, there are several milestones/assessments throughout the project **(percentages listed below are out of the total course grade):**